• Blog

 Gemas transfer

-Getting the train from Kuala Lumpur to Singapore involves three separate train journeys.
+Getting the train from Kuala Lumpur to Singapore involves two separate train journeys.
 Here are the trains to book and how to buy the tickets.

-There used to be a direct train service from Kuala Lumpur to Singpaore.
-That service was discontinued in 2011, and the rail corridor in Singapore has been turned into a walking path and nature reserve.
+There used to be a direct train service from Kuala Lumpur to Singapore, but that service was discontinued in 2011.
+The rail corridor in Singapore has been turned into a walking path and nature reserve, so this service is not returning.

 Booking tickets

-To add to this inconvenience of multiple trains, the tickets need to be booked separately as the official rail site doesn’t sell combined tickets.
+The tickets need to be booked separately as the official rail site doesn’t sell combined tickets.
+If you search for tickets from Kuala Lumpur to Woodlands the booking site will not show any train tickets.

 KL to Singapore trains

-The ETS trains travel at speeds of up to 140 km/h so this the quickest leg of the journey.
+The ETS trains travel at speeds of up to 140 km/h.

 ETS economy